Indefinite Linear Quadratic Mean Field Social Control Problems with Multiplicative Noise: Concluding Remarks

 In this paper, we have considered uniform stabilization and asymptotic optimality for indefinite mean field LQ social control systems with multiplicative noises.
 By decoupling FBSDEs, we design the decentralized control laws, which are further shown to be asymptotically optimal.
 Some equivalent conditions are further given for uniform stabilization of all the subsystems.

-The interesting generalization is to consider mean field LQ control systems with common noise by handling FBSDEs.
+The interesting generalization is to consider mean field LQ control systems with model uncertainty by handling FBSDEs.
 Also, the variational analysis may be applied to leader-follower models to construct decentralized social control.

 \appendices